ocamllabs/furore/weekly/weeklies.md

 * Redaction of a report about macros to motivate a second, 6-month internship, starting in September.

 ### Philip
-Our perforation system is ready for inital testing so this week I've mostly worked on running experiments.
+Our perforation system is ready for initial testing so this week I've mostly worked on running experiments.
 I translated a swaptions program into OCaml.
 A lot of time was spent fixing bugs in the translation but once everything was set up I ran it through our loop perforation system and have some initial results.

 We haven't quite reproduced the results from the C perforation system in the paper I'm referring to.
 They show results where a 5x speedup is achieved with only a 1% loss in accuracy.
 Our system can only produce a 1.2x speedup while losing 5% accuracy.
 We can get to 2x speedup but we have to sacrifice 40% accuracy.
 We do not perform the same state space searching as the paper version does so when that is all set up we may be able to reproduce the results.